rancher/icons/README.md

 # Updating the Icon Font

-1. Add any new SVGs to the `svg` folder
+1. Add any new SVGs to the `svg/` folder
 1. Update the version number in `package.json`
 1. Commit the changes to this repository

-1. Build and upload the font by running `yarn run upload`
+Once merged into the `master` branch, the GitHub Action will automatically build the icon font and publish it to NPM.

 # Developing locally